 All combined, this means that you can take your camper out on some very long trips, safe in the knowledge that your hitch is going to provide all the support you need no matter how far you go.

-By far the biggest selling point, however, is the unique self-lubricating system with a grease zerk for exceptional noise reduction and overall smoothness.
+By far the biggest selling point, however, is the unique self-lubricating weight distribution system with a grease zerk for exceptional noise reduction and overall smoothness.

 Available in models suited for up to 14,000 lbs gross trailer weight, the Curt 17063 starts at $250, which also makes it one of the better low-cost options out there.